OpenEvalProject/evals/manuscripts/elife-69798/v5/manuscript.md

 MALDI Imaging is not a quantitative technique, therefore, the colour scale of images is relative to the maximum intensity (100 corresponds with the maximal signa in each slide).
 For histology analysis, consecutive MALDI sections were collected and stained with Hematoxilin-Eosin staining (Sigma Aldrich) following manufacturer’s protocol and scanned in a Path Scanner IV.

-## In vivo mouse efficacy studies
+### In vivo mouse efficacy studies

 The in vivo efficacy of Tebipenem pivoxil, Tebipenem free-base and Ciprofloxacin was evaluated using a previously published mouse model of shigellosis using S. flexneri lux1 (McCloskey et al., 2019).
 S. flexneri lux1 expresses a bacterial luciferase reporter as previously described and was created from S. flexneri M90T Sm (ATCC BAA-2402) purchased from the American Type Culture Collection (ATCC, Manassas, VA).
 Broth cultures of S. flexneri lux1 were grown at 37 °C in Trypticase soy broth (TSB) with agitation at 220 rpm.

 For infections, an overnight S. flexneri lux1 broth culture containing 30 µg/mL streptomycin (selection of lux1) and 0.1% sodium deoxycholate (for expression of Shigella invasion proteins [McCloskey et al., 2019]) was diluted 1:100 and grown to log-phase (3–4 hr).
 Log-phase bacteria (OD600 ~ 0.4) were centrifuged, and the resulting pellet was washed in DPBS without calcium and magnesium (Thermo Fisher Scientific).
 Bacteria were centrifuged again, and pellet was resuspended in DPBS to the target concentration of 5 × 107 S. flexneri/200 µL (10 mL/kg).
 Each dose of bacteria was confirmed with luminescence using an EnVision Plate Reader (Perkin Elmer) for S. flexneri lux1.
 Female B6 mice (Jackson Laboratories) aged 9–10 weeks were weighed and infected IP with 5 × 107 CFU/mouse (total n = 10 per group).
 Antimicrobials were suspended in oral vehicle (1% carboxymethyl cellulose), and mice were administered antimicrobials or vehicle control PO at 2- and 16 hr post infection (p.i.).
 Ciprofloxacin was used as positive control and administered at 40 mg/kg of body weight.
 Mice were euthanised 24 hr post infection and the small intestine and cecum/large intestine were collected.
 Gastrointestinal tissue was weighed, resuspended in 1 g/mL DPBS, homogenised, and plated on trypticase soy agar plates with 30 µg/mL streptomycin to quantify S. flexneri CFUs.
 Experiments were performed in biological duplicates.
 Data was analysed independently for the small and large intestines using an analysis of variance after a log transformation, comparing active groups back to control with a Dunnett’s post hoc test.
 CFUs at the limit of quantification of 80 or below were imputed at 80 units after a stability analysis which showed that taking smaller values did not affect the overall conclusion.
 The data from the ciprofloxacin treatment, which were all <80 CFU was not analysed.

-## In vivo gnotobiotic piglet studies
+### In vivo gnotobiotic piglet studies

 The primary parameter of drug efficacy was determined by a decrease in symptoms in drug-treated animals compared with infection-control animals and ciprofloxacin-treated animals.
 Additional parameters of efficacy were the evolution of bacterial counts in faeces and histopathology results (quantification of bacterial intestine colonisation and mucosal lesions at the end of the experiment; day 6 after infection).
 For infection, S. flexneri 2457T was grown overnight on blood agar plate from which a single colony was further grown in tryptic soy broth overnight.
 Bacterial OD600 was measured and adjusted to 109 CFU/ml.
 The bacterial suspension was washed, centrifuged, and resuspended in sterile PBS.
 The bacterial concentration was confirmed by OD and plating dilutions on agar plates.
 Limit of detection was 100 CFU/g.

 Animals were derived via caesarean section, maintained in sterile microbiological isolators, and fed three times daily with human infant milk replacer.
 Twelve piglets aged 24 hr were orally inoculated with 1 × 109 CFU/ml S. flexneri.
 Eighteen hours after the infection, gnotobiotic piglets received oral administration of Tebipenem pivoxil, ciprofloxacin (control for effective treatment), or no treatment (infection control).
 Four gnotobiotic piglets were infected and treated with Tebipenem pivoxil at 50 mg/kg, two piglets were infected and received ciprofloxacin at 30 mg/kg, two piglets were not infected and received Tebipenem pivoxil treatment (control for drug effect) and four piglets were infected and received formulation vehicle (1% methyl cellulose, control for infection).
 Treatments were given twice a day for 5 days.
 Clinical manifestations such as diarrhoea, depression, loss of appetite and dehydration were monitored and recorded daily.
 Diarrhoea was determined based on faecal consistency and recorded three times daily: 0 no diarrhoea, 1-soft/pasty, 2-semi-liquid/mucoid, 3-watery and 4, water yellow white.
 Body weight was taken daily except on day 1 post infection.
 Faecal samples were collected from the animals once on day 0 and twice on days 1–5 post infection.
 Piglets were euthanised on day 6 after infection.
 At euthanasia, animals were heavily sedated by intramuscular injection of ketamine/xylazine (100 mg/5 mg) followed by intracardiac administration of SomnaSol (100 mg/kg).
 Necropsy was performed 2 hr after the last drug dose.
 At necropsy, gastrointestinal tissues were harvested for histological examination and quantification of intracellular bacterial load.
 Gut content was also collected for bacterial burden enumeration.
 For the determination of bacterial burden in faeces, 100 µl or 100 µg of faeces was mixed with 900 µL PBS.
 For gut sections (caecum and colon), the tissue was weighted, placed in a sterile 15 ml conical tube, and washed three times with sterile PBS.
 A 1:9 ratio of tissue and sterile PBS was transferred to GentleMACS M tube then homogenised using the GentleMACS machine.
 The suspension was serially diluted to 1/10, and 20 µL of each dilution were plated in triplicate and incubated overnight at 37 °C. The following equation was used to calculate CFU/ml from the original aliquot / sample: CFU per ml = Average number of colonies for a dilution x 50 x dilution factor.

-## Histopathology of guts sections from infected gnotobiotic piglets
+### Histopathology of guts sections from infected gnotobiotic piglets

 Sections of the large intestine were taken from tebipenem treated and untreated animals and fixed in paraffin blocks.
 Sections were sliced in a microtome and subjected to deparafinisation and rehydration by 10 min in Xylene (x2), 5 min in 100% ethanol, 3 min in 95% ethanol, 3 min in 80% ethanol, 3 min in 70% ethanol, 3 min in deionised water.
 Sections were blocked for 5 min in hydrogen peroxide followed by 5 min in deionised water.
 Tissue slides were steamed for 20 min of 200 ml of 1 x iCitra solution, before cooling to ambient temperature for 20–30 min prior to three washes for 5 min in deionised water and 5 min in TBS.
 Sections were blocked with 1 x Blocking solution in deionised water (Biogenex, HK085) and incubated at ambient temperature for 8 min before rinsing in 1 x TBST.
 Sections were incubated with 100 μl of primary antibody mix (Rabbit anti-Shigella at 1:250 dilution in TBS) and incubated in humid chamber at ambient temperature for 1.5 hr prior to draining and washing twice for 5 min in TBST.
 Sections were blocked with 3% hydrogen peroxide for 5 min and washed twice for 5 min in TBST before the addition of 100 μl of secondary antibody (Goat-anti-rabbit HRP) at 1:1000 dilution.
 Sections were incubated in a humid chamber at ambient temperature for 40 min.
 Sections were drained and washed twice for 5 min in TBST and once for 5 min in TBS.
 For counterstaining the sections were incubated in hematoxylin at ambient temperature for 5 min, rinsed in tap water for 3 min, before dipping in bluing solution (0.1% Sodium Bicarbonate) for 1 min, and rinsing deionised water for 3 min.
 Tissue was dehydrated twice for 3 min in 95% ethanol, twice for 3 min in 100% ethanol, and twice dipped in Xylene.
 A few drops of Ecomount mounting media were added to the section prior to the addition of a coverslip.
 Sections were left to dry overnight prior to imaging and photographs on a light microscope.

 ## Results

-## High-throughput screening of compound collections
+### High-throughput screening of compound collections

 We conducted a large antibacterial screening campaign, incorporating both GSK proprietary and non-proprietary compounds, to identify new chemical entities (NCE), repurposing and repositioning opportunities that may provide an alternative for treating infections caused by MDR/XDR Shigella.
 The chemical diversity included the GSK screening collection (~1.7 million compounds of unbiased chemical diversity), 4000 compounds with known antibacterial pedigree (MIC <1 µM against E. coli) including chemicals from antibacterial programs at GSK and existing commercially available antimicrobials.
 A flowchart of the entire screening procedure is shown in Figure 1A.

 ![Figure 1.](https://cdn.elifesciences.org/articles/69798/elife-69798-fig1-v5.jpg)

-**Figure 1.:** Shigella spp.(A) Flowchart outlining the screening process in six key stages: (1) identification of compounds with antibacterial activity against S. flexneri 2457T from an initial set of ~1.7 million chemicals at a concentration of 10 µM.
+**Figure 1.:** (A) Flowchart outlining the screening process in six key stages: (1) identification of compounds with antibacterial activity against S. flexneri 2457T from an initial set of ~1.7 million chemicals at a concentration of 10 µM.
 (2) Confirmation of original hits with activity against S. flexneri 2457T at 10 µM with application of additional described filters.
 (3) Dose response against S. flexneri 2457T selecting compounds with IC50 of <1 µM.
 (4) Testing compounds with antibacterial activity against S. flexneri EG478 and S. sonnei 02–1181 (clinical isolates from Vietnam) at a concentration of 10 µM (leading to 2,269 compounds in seven classes).
 (5) Dose response against S. flexneri EG478 and S. sonnei 02–1181 selecting compounds with IC50 of <1 µM against both organisms.
 (6) Identification of the final 297 compounds in three classes.
 (B) Bar charts showing the activity profile (proportion of chemicals with antibacterial activity) of BTIs and LpxC inhibitors against the S. flexneri 2457T laboratory isolate (black) and both clinical isolates (S. flexneri EG478 and S. sonnei 02–1181; grey).

 Compounds were tested in 1,536-well plates at a concentration of 10 µM for their ability to inhibit the growth of S. flexneri 2457T in liquid medium using resazurin reduction as a surrogate of bacterial viability.
 A mean OD with three standard deviations cut-off was used and a robust Z’ mean value of 0.7 and a signal/noise ratio of 12 were obtained from the screening.
 At an average statistical activity cut-off of 25.48%, 6970 primary hits were identified, representing an overall hit rate of 0.41%, which is lower than the typical hit rates for phenotypic high throughput screens (~1%).
 In the confirmation step, primary hits were tested in duplicate against Shigella flexneri 2457T at a final concentration of 10 μM; compounds inhibiting <30% bacterial growth, displaying undesirable structural features (such as electrophiles, peroxides, Michael acceptors) or low developable physicochemical properties ( < 5 aromatic rings and PFI <8-) were removed (Leeson and Young, 2015).
 Compounds fulfilling confirmation criteria (n = 4006) were progressed to dose response inhibition curves against Shigella 2457T, which were performed in duplicate.
 Ultimately, 2269 compounds in seven classes (bacterial topoisomerase inhibitors (BTIs), inhibitors of UDP-3-O-(R-3-hydroxymyristoyl)-N-acetylglucosamine deacetylase (LpxCs), microcin PDI, Met-tRNA inhibitors, β-lactams, fluoroquinolones, and pleuromutilins) were identified that inhibited the growth of Shigella flexneri 2457T with an IC50 ≤1 µM (Figure 1A).